Are you looking to get free traffic from Twitter? In this blog post, I’m going to share some Twitter marketing tips I’ve learned along the way.

-Now that we have designed a visually appealing Twitter profile, it’s now time to get some eyeballs on your profile.
+Now that you have designed a visually appealing Twitter profile, it’s now time to get some eyeballs on your profile.

 Identify several influencers who are in the same niche as you – but have a much bigger audience.

 You don’t want to go nuts and follow everyone.
-Aggressive following and unfollowing is against Twitters' terms and following a bunch of random people isn’t going to get you anywhere.
+Aggressive following and unfollowing are against Twitter’s terms (source).
+Plus, following a bunch of random people isn’t going to get you anywhere anyway.

-Here’s how to do it: Instead, see who recently follows some bigger names in your space and follow those accounts.
+Here’s how to do it instead.
+First, see who has recently followed some bigger names in your space and follow those accounts only.

 You got to give a little to get a little.
 Retweet some niche-related tweets from your new followers.
 Giving a follow + a retweet is a good way to show up in their notifications more than once.

-Doing this will make it much more likely that they will retweet your posts as well.
+Doing this will make it much more likely that they will retweet your posts in return.

-Twitter followers are good, but nowhere near as good as an email subscriber.
-That’s because the odds that someone sees a tweet from you is somewhere between slim and none.
-But an email?
+Twitter followers are good but nowhere near as good as an email subscriber.
+That’s because the odds that someone sees a tweet from you are somewhere between slim and none.

 What we’re going to try and do is convert a Twitter follower into an email subscriber.

-How do we get a follower to join our email list?
+How do we get a follower to join your email list?
 You just ask them.